DavidAyalaAn/HealthcareNotes/MRIImages/PythonLibraries/Pydicom/Pydicom.md

 ```

 ### 05.01.03 2.5D arrangement
-Any variance respect to the 3D volume processing is called 2.5D, as some information is not considered.
+Any variation from full 3D volume processing is often called 2.5D, as some information is not considered.

 In the image below, are selected only the most relevant slices so we do not have the complete volume, but by doing this we are reducing noise.
 Also, the axial view is included to add more information.
-This changes are made to achieve a better balance between GPU demand and information preservation.
+These changes are made to achieve a better balance between GPU demand and information preservation.

 <img src="PydicomImages/mri_process_opt_25d.png" width=370 style="background-color:white"/>